 - Exploring tinted or opaque biodegradable materials to block light.

-3. Solving the Shelf-Life Puzzle
+3. Addressing Shelf-Life

 Quality and Compliance: The Non-Negotiables

-The Bottom Line: A Test of True Expertise
+The Bottom Line: A Test of Expertise